-Located at our Progress campus, just east of Markham Road and south of Highway 401, and in East York at 550 Mortimer Avenue, these purpose-built and spacious child-care facilities offer indoor play and activity rooms and outdoor playgrounds that open up a whole new world for children to explore.
+Located at our Progress campus, just east of Markham Road and south of Highway 401, and in East York, at 550 Mortimer Avenue, these purpose-built and spacious child-care facilities offer indoor play, activity rooms and outdoor playgrounds that open up a whole new world for children to explore.
 Digging in the sandbox, reading stories, learning new songs, painting, water play, and dress-up are all part of our dynamic program.

 Linking Hearts and Minds

 Understanding and respecting people from diverse backgrounds, ethnic groups and cultures is a key part of our philosophy.
-Sharing our individual interests, attitudes and customs helps us appreciate the richness of one another.
-We consider each child's development unique and special.
-We welcome your ideas and comments.
+Sharing our individual interests, attitudes and customs help us appreciate the richness of one another.
+We consider each child's development unique and special, and we welcome your ideas and comments.
 Your child's development is too precious to be missed.
-Count on regular progress reports.
+So you can count on regular progress reports.
 Feel free to join us in group activities, or watch the program from our observation areas.

 We invite you to visit us soon.
 Come and see our centres and discover for yourself a very special place for your child to develop.

-Progress Child Care Centre (newborn to five years) is located at our Progress campus at:
+Progress Child Care Centre (newborn to four years) is located at our Progress campus at: